Deer Lake Association

 About the DLA

-About Deer Lake Deer Lake Handbook Recent Minutes DLA Mission Deer Lake Mgt.
-Plan Tooting Our Horn DLA Bylaws Legal Documents Join the DLA First DLA meetingCalendar Lake Conservation Community Outreach Deer Lake History Lake Phenology Photo Gallery Fun Time Activities DLA Boutique Deer Lake Forum Newsletters/Handbook Ads and Services Contact the DLA Links to other sites Page
+DLA Mission Where is Deer Lake?
+Deer Lake Handbook Deer Lake Mgt.
+Plan DLA Bylaws Legal Documents DLA HistoricalCalendar Lake Conservation Lake Steward Awd Community Outreach Deer Lake History Lake Phenology Photo Gallery Fun Time Activities DLA SHOPPE Helpful Hints In Memoriam Newsletters/Handbook Ads and Services Contact the DLA Links to other sites

-The Deer Lake Association was first organized in 1991 motivated by an inappropriate development nearby.
-While the Polaris Project (a large camp for wayward youth on Long Lake near the Amen ski trails) was averted and later made into the Wabu Woods Scientific and Natural Area, later attemps to organized the Deer Lake area into a township failed.
+The Deer Lake Association was first organized in 1991, motivated by an inappropriate development nearby.
+This was the Polaris Project, a large camp for wayward youth on Long Lake near the Amen ski trails.
+The plan was averted and the parcels transfered into the Wabu Woods Scientific and Natural Area.
+Attemps to organize the Deer Lake area into a township failed at this time, partially due the the fact that the lake overlaps into 3 different established townships: that of Deer River (to the west), and two Unorganized, the 57-26 (north-east bulk of lake). and the 56-26 (southern shore with Bass Lake to the south).

 Deer Lake Associaton Meeting Minutes 7/13/91